wireless-ghost/robocode_perl/README.md

 			- make install

 	- Installing Perl::AnyEvent
-		- In the current dir you will find a folder AnyEvent-7.04/
+		- In lib directory you will find a folder AnyEvent-7.04/
 			- perl Makefile.PL
 			- make
 			- make test